 August 13th, 2019: AY MARIPOSA

-In August, we will screen recently released “Ay Mariposa”, a documentary that investigates the US-Mexico borderlands from both an environmental and social perspective.
+In August, we screened recently released “Ay Mariposa”, a documentary that investigates the US-Mexico borderlands from both an environmental and social perspective.
 The film seeks to understand the effects the wall will have on ecosystems and communities, telling a story of habitat destruction and the migration of humans and butterflies.
 Read more about the issue HERE.
-Director, Krista Schlyer will join us for a Q&A discussion after the screening.
+Director, Krista Schlyer joined us for a Q&A discussion after the screening.

 July 29th, 2019: VOCES DEL MAR

 Image Credit: Eduardo Sorenson (Pew Charitable Trusts)

 Our July screening featured Pew Charitable Trust documentary, “Voces Del Mar”.
 Narrated by world-renowned marine scientist, Dr. Sylvia Earle, this short film highlights how the indigenous Rapa Nui community of Easter Island came together to establish a marine protected area and long-term plan for responsible management of marine resources.
 Ashleigh Cirilla, Senior Manager for the Pew Bertarelli Ocean Legacy Project who oversees ongoing engagement with the people of Rapa Nui, joined us for a post-screening Q&A.